ngrx/platform/projects/ngrx.io/content/guide/entity/adapter.md

 returned adapter provides many adapter methods for performing operations against the collection type.
 The method takes an object with 2 properties for configuration.

 - `selectId`: A `method` for selecting the primary id for the collection.
+Optional when the entity has a primary key of `id`
 - `sortComparer`: A compare function used to [sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) the collection.
 The comparer function is only needed if the collection needs to be sorted before being displayed.
 Set to `false` to leave the collection unsorted, which is more performant during CRUD operations.

 Usage: